cryptotrndz/website/about.md

 permalink: /about/
 ---

-After qualifying the authentic entities, We are serving curated digests for cryptos and web3.
+We are serving curated and authentic digests for blockchain and web3 to our beloved readers.
+It's curated because we respect your precious time, and we are not charging a penny for this.

 ### 🔍 Our Process :

-We process gigabytes of both on-chain and off-chain data on daily basis, to filter out the noise from web3 and crypto.
-The information we serve is well researched and validated by both humans and AI.
+We process lot of blockchain data (both on-chain and off-chain) on daily basis, to filter out the noise from web3 and crypto.
+Where, the information we serve is well researched and validated.

-Our team is comprised of Ex-Google (DeepMind) Engineers and Ex-Contributors of some major blockchains.

 ### 🗓️ Our Calender: